 A tablet that does nothing but run mid-80's SGI demos.
 Brad Grantham and I wrote the graphics pipeline, including an FPGA-based graphics processor.

-A Java-based typesetting program to print my great-uncle's memoirs, including support for fine typography, ligatures, kerning, automatic hyphenation, table of contents, index, photos, cross-references, and footnotes.
+A Java-based typesetting program to print my great-uncle's memoirs, including support for fine typography, ligatures, kerning, automatic hyphenation, table of contents, index, photos, cross-references, footnotes, and right-to-left text.